mas-bandwidth/netcode/STANDARD.md

 * Assign the packet IP address and client id to a free client slot and mark that client as connected.

-* Copy across the user data from the challenge token into the client slot so it is accessible to the application.
+* Copy across the user data from the challenge token into the client slot so it is accessible to the server application.

 * Set the _confirmed_ flag for that client slot to false.